-• Follow the principles of our Income Management and Maximisation Policy in recovering unpaid rent from Shared Owners.
+Follow the principles of our Income Management and Maximisation Policy in recovering unpaid rent from Shared Owners.

-In the event that an undertaking was given to the mortgagee at the time of completion, the lender will be notified prior to enforcement action being taken in respect of nonpayment of rent (or service charge).
+If an undertaking was given to the mortgagee at the time of completion, the lender will be notified prior to enforcement action being taken in respect of non-payment of rent (or service charge).